MRJPEREZR/docker-k8s-terraform-tuto/README.md

 For the multistage build, use this image: `mcr.microsoft.com/dotnet/runtime:8.0`.

-### Redis service

-This is a simple Redis service.
-Redis is a NOSQL database software focused on availability used for storing large volumes of data-structures (typically key-value pairs).

-use the base image `redis:alpine`

-In order to perform healthchecks while Redis is running, there must be a volume attached to the container.
-You will need to mount local the repo directory `./healthchecks/` into the `/healthchecks/` directory of the container.

-The check is done by executing the `redis.sh` script.

-### PostgreSQL database service

-This is a simple PostgreSQL service.

-Use the base image `postgres:15-alpine`

-The same logic applies for healthchecks, mount a volume, use `postgres.sh` for running checks.

-Moreover, in order to persist the data that comes from the votes, you need to create a Docker volume and attach it to the container.
-The volume will be named `db-data` and attached to the `/var/lib/postgresql/data` directory inside the container.

 ### Nginx loadbalancer service

 This is a simple Nginx service.
 At its core, Nginx is a web-server but it can also be used for other purposes such as loadbalancing, HTTP cache, reverse proxy, etc.